Growing tomatoes in pots are very popular with home gardeners. People love to have some fresh juicy tomatoes in their daily meals.

 Step-11: Inspect your plants regularly

-- Insects attack: Regular inspection notify you of the appearance of insects in tomato plants, leaves, and fruits.
+- Insects attack: Regular inspection will notify you of the appearance of insects in tomato plants, leaves, and fruits.

 - Watering: Container tomatoes need regular watering.
-You can confirm your tomatoes need water or not by checking them regularly.
+You can confirm whether your tomatoes need water or not by checking them regularly.

 - Sunlight exposure: The sunlight exposure to your containers may change due to the sun moving across the sky.
-So, if your plants don’t get the direct sunlight exposure due to that reason, you can easily move your containers where sunlight is available.
+So, if your plants don’t get direct sunlight exposure due to that reason, you can easily move your containers where sunlight is available.